supplychainproject/supplychainproject.github.io/README.md

 * Digital goods, e.g. software
 * Physical goods, e.g. hardware and devices
-* Certifications, e.g. documents or data attesting to the qualities of an artifact
+* Certifications, e.g. documents or data attesting to the attributes of an artifact

 Metadata is information that allows artifacts to be verified and managed.